EdixonAlberto/css-battle/packages/css-battle-api/README.md

 <script src="https://cdn.jsdelivr.net/npm/@edixon/css-battle-api@0.7.3/dist/bundle/CSSBattleAPI.min.js"></script>
 ```

-- DEMO

 ## Usage

-We require the library and we get the `CSSBattleAPI` class, then we create an instance to
-use the query methods.
+We require the library and we get the `CSSBattleAPI` class, then we create an instance to use the query methods.

 ```js
 const { CSSBattleAPI } = require('@edixon/css-battle-api')